 To purchase a Vivint security system, customers must call and speak to a representative to receive a customized plan and quote.
 At a minimum, plans will include 24/7 monitoring, intrusion detection, a touch-screen control panel, and access through the mobile app.
 Add-ons include video security, theft deterrent, voice control, stored video clips, smart-home automation, vehicle protection, and more.
 Depending on how many features customers opt for, the cost can quickly add up, so Vivint pricing may be out of reach for some homeowners.

-The Vivint website does not list any prices for plans or equipment, though authorized seller sites list the starting monthly cost at $29.99 and the base equipment price as $599 for a Vivint system.
-To help offset the relatively high cost, Vivint offers financing options for those who don’t want to or are unable to pay for the equipment up front.
+Vivint’s website lists professional monitoring plans starting at $41.47 plus tax, which is relatively high; however, to help offset the overall costs of a system, Vivint offers financing options for those who don’t want to or are unable to pay for the equipment up front.
 The customized plans also mean that customers won’t pay for features they don’t need, and they may be able to negotiate prices with their sales representative.

 Customers who choose to go with a Vivint home security system will have a monitoring team on standby waiting to assist them in the event of an emergency.
 The main panel serves as a hub, making sure all the devices work together and notifying monitoring services when someone or something triggers an alarm.